 Take a trip to the Bich Dong Pagoda

-Take a 3.5 hour bus from Ninh Bình to the infamous Ha Long Bay.
+Take a 3.5-hour bus from Ninh Bình to the infamous Ha Long Bay.

-Ha Long Bay – Two Days
+Ha Long Bay – 2 Days

 Although touristy, Ha Long Bay lived up to the hype.
 Imagine waking up from a boat every morning to emerald water, limestone rocks jutting from the ocean, mini islands surrounding you, and complete serenity as the sun rises.
 Ha Long is a designated UNESCO World Heritage Site, and for good reason.

 A two day sail on a boat through the bay.
 There are many boats that offer this (I searched booking.com then directly contacted the boating company for a cheaper price).
 I would recommend two days versus one day because the first day is quite touristy and you don’t get the full effect of how serene and beautiful Ha Long is.
 On day two you’re able to get on a separate boat away from other people and enjoy the Bay almost completely privately.